 In many ways, the construction industry is one of the most innovative sectors in the world.
 But when it comes to back-office processes, many construction companies are stuck in the last century, still heavily reliant on paper documents, from purchase orders to scheduling to actual payments.

 Technology and software solutions already exist that help construction businesses track payments, exchange documents, and spot problems in real-time.
-Companies that depend entirely on paper processes may not even realize their payment is late until several days after it was due to arrive in the mail — especially since the USPS announced plans that will further delay construction documents.
+Companies that depend entirely on paper processes may not even realize their payment is late until several days after it was due to arrive in the mail.

 While there are a number of reasons why construction companies go bankrupt, they will virtually always come back to cash flow.
 To succeed in this industry, contractors and suppliers need to prioritize good cash management practices and keep a close eye on the money flowing in and out of their business.